Watercolour on paper

 324 x 227mm

-The inclusion of two descriptions for this work reflects the Maori and Pakeha curatorial approaches taken for the exhibition Te Huringa/Turning Points.
+The inclusion of two texts for this work reflects the curatorial approach taken for the exhibition Te Huringa/Turning Points.

 Angas came to New Zealand in 1844 landing at Port Nicholson (Wellington).
 From there he travelled to Porirua, where he met Te Rauparaha and Te Rangihaeata, sailed to Mana Island then south to the entrance of the Wairau Valley.
 After an eight-day voyage up the North Island he arrived at Auckland where he visted Orakei and other pa.
 In the company of Thomas Forsaith, a Sub-Protector of Aborigines, he travelled through the Waikato to Taupo all the while making drawings and watercolours.
 These formed the basis for the lithographs illustrating his journal Savage Life and Scenes in Australia and New Zealand published in 1847.
 Angas left New Zealand at the end of 1844.

 While regarded as accurate in his depiction of Maori artefacts, clothing and dwellings, he tended to Europeanise figures and to reduce his subjects to stereotypes.
 Michael Dunn has referred to his representations of Maori as ‘misleading confections’.
 Despite this, they are still a valuable record of a European view of a ‘savage’ people.